Things You Wanted To Know About Settlement Agreements…

 …Will probably be around the future, money, and also worrying about what legal advice is going to cost.
 At Wilson Browne, we’re used to people phoning with common questions where this has happened to them, so we offer a FREE 15 minute chat with an employment lawyer specialising in settlement agreements: no strings, no catches, no obligation.

-Why are you so passionate about settlement agreements?
+What do you find rewarding about settlement agreements?

 What are the 3 key things an employee should think about?